 The Southern Conference, which begins its 96th season of intercollegiate competition in 2016, is a national leader in emphasizing the development of the student-athlete and in helping to build lifelong leaders and role models.
 Member schools, in addition to Mercer, include: The Citadel, East Tennessee State University, Furman, The University of North Carolina at Greensboro, Samford University, the University of Tennessee at Chattanooga, Virginia Military Institute, Western Carolina and Wofford.

 The Mercer Athletic Foundation was created in 2007 as the fundraising arm for Mercer University Athletics.
 Members of the Foundation have raised funds that have been used to hire a full-time strength and conditioning coach, to enhance recruiting budgets, to provide additional scholarships and to increase salaries to help attract and retain outstanding coaches.

 - Over the past five years, the Mercer Athletic Foundation (MAF) has had three seven-figure commitments.

-- Over the past three years, MAF has had 16 six-figure commitments.
+- Over the past five years, MAF has had 18 six-figure commitments.